Frequently Asked Questions

 How old do you need to be to sign up for lessons?

 If you have a young child who is showing musical talent, we would love to meet with you and give you a complimentary lesson.
-Every student is unique and we believe that spending time with summer is the best way to build a relationship with them.
+Every student is unique and we believe that spending time with someone is the best way to build a relationship with them.
 We observe students’ ability to follow instructions and their cognitive skills and coordination and talk with parents and families about when the right time to begin lessons is.
 Even if a child is not yet ready for private piano lessons there are numerous musical outlets they can pursue to develop their natural gifts and experience the joy of music even at an early age.

 Do you teach adults?